YR72dpi/SecuredWhisker/README.md

 ### Sign up

-On subscription form, enter ip, port, pseudo and password.
+On subscription form, enter pseudo, password and 2FA.

 The password will be used to encrypt the private key in AES.

-A tag will be generate like __pseudo#randomNumber__ like Discord
+A tag will be generate like __pseudo#randomNumber__ like Discord.
+It gonna be used to add someone.

 ### Login

-On login form, enter ip, port, pseudo, password.
+On login form, enter pseudo, password and 2FA code.

-You have to remember all of these information.

 ### Sending Message